 If you have a caravan, a large quantity of vehicle parts, or a large vehicle to dispose of, contact a vehicle dismantler.
 You can find businesses in your local telephone directory or online.
 Remember to ask to see a Waste Carriers Licence and find out where the waste will be disposed of.

-- Car parts – a small quantity of car parts can be accepted such as wing mirrors, wiper blades or headlamp bulbs
+- Car parts – a small quantity of small car parts can be accepted such as wing mirrors, wiper blades or headlamp bulbs

 - Caravans are not accepted.
 Any fixtures or fittings from a caravan are classed as DIY waste and restricted.
 More information about DIY waste.